kunal-1320/MouseParticleInteraction/README.md

 # Things to improve
 1. To-and-fro Motion of particle after interaction (in star one) [FIXED]
+2. in image and text code thing one is not working correctly one url thing is not working correctly [ON THIRD FILE]
 # Update
 Added a third file (check it out)
 ## Note:-